dougeby/IntuneDocs/intune/app-protection-policy.md

   > [!NOTE]
   > Mobile app management policies should not be used with third-party mobile app management or secure container solutions.

-- **Not enrolled in any mobile device management solution:** The devices are typically employee owned devices that aren't managed or enrolled in Intune or other MDM solutions.
+- **Not enrolled in any mobile device management solution:** These devices are typically employee owned devices that aren't managed or enrolled in Intune or other MDM solutions.

 > [!IMPORTANT]
 > You can create mobile app management policies for Office mobile apps that connect to Office 365 services.
 You can also protect access to Exchange on-premises mailboxes by creating Intune app protection policies for Outlook for iOS and Android enabled with hybrid Modern Authentication.
 Before using this feature, make sure you meet the [Outlook for iOS and Android requirements](https://technet.microsoft.com/library/mt846639(v=exchg.160).aspx).
 App protection policies are not supported for other apps that connect to on-premises Exchange or SharePoint services.